CreativeMasterBonin/thingamajigs2addons/README.md

 These are NeoForge exclusive addons, as they were not needed in the original mod, as it already had most of the content included with these addons.

+These mods are also pretty 'niche' as they say (not many have interests in this sort of content).
+So if you like this mod, please tell the author that, it helps the mod update faster.

 These addon's license is ARR-UOES: https://theboninwebsite.wixsite.com/main/license-arr-uoes

 Mod links: